 - Conduct risk assessments and implement appropriate control measures to improve workplace safety

-- Perform manual handling tasks safely using correct ergonimic techniques
+- Perform manual handling tasks safely using correct ergonomic techniques

 - Explore the use of mechanical aids and workplace design improvements to reduce the likelihood of injury

-- Promote a proactive safety culture that prioritises the prevention of manual handling injuries
+- Promote a proactive workplace safety culture that prioritises the prevention of manual handling injuries

 Participants who successfully complete this course will be issued with a Certificate of Attendance.